(Now no, I don't mean literally... And yes, not all Jack Russells are naughty hellions lol)

 We also tell people that our assessment process is ongoing.
 Just because a dog got along ok one day, for four hours, doesn't mean it will workout indefinitely.
 Life happens, people’s situations change, often times our animals will act out in various ways when life-changes occur.
 We do our best to keep the lines of communication open with our customers and our employees.
 We keep customers informed and updated on any issues we may be having with their pet.
 Nobody likes surprises in the negative category.
 Nine times out of ten, a customer will know that their dog is on its way out unless we can get its issues resolved.
 To stay connected with our employees, we chat with each of them before their shift to get them up to date on the days events.
 We also have communication boards throughout the facility with notes to over emphasis certain information.

 Sometimes we can get a negative situation under control, especially if the customer is upfront, honest and willing to work with us (we highly respect that).
 Other times we have to say it, what I personally dread.
 “I'm sorry, but your dog can not attend daycare here anymore".
 We never want or mean to hurt anyone’s feelings but sometimes it must be done, as stressful and awkward as it is.
-It is all for the safety of the pack.
+It is all for the safety of the animals.
 It is always all about the dogs here at Fort Fido and we'd rather head a sticky situation off at the pass then have to send home hurt pooches and vet bills.
 Talk about awkward!

 Thanks for reading,